Government would have paid more attention if threat had been terrorism – Whitty

 He told the inquiry “the system is surprisingly bad, in my view, at responding to threats of this kind which are not in the national security system”.

-He was in the meeting and when risks were raised, he said “this wasn’t some maverick coming in and saying this”.
+Of the meeting, he said “this wasn’t some maverick coming in and saying this”.

 “This was on the basis of Sage (Scientific Advisory Group for Emergencies) meetings chaired by the chief scientific adviser, Cobra had met, the World Health Organisation has by now declared a public health emergency of international concern, this is all over the news.